Project Overview

 Social Security Administration

-The evaluation seeks to more fully address equity considerations and a central feature throughout the project is engagement with community partners.
-This includes working closely with a group of beneficiaries, service providers, and advocates to co-design and co-execute project activities, and seeking broader input through listening sessions, community panels, and a technical expert panel.
+Mathematica is conducting a comprehensive evaluation of Ticket to Work.
+The evaluation includes analysis of existing administrative and survey data, new survey data collection, and interviews with program participants, service providers, and administrators.
+A central feature of evaluation activities throughout the project is engagement with community partners.
+We will work closely with a group of beneficiaries, service providers, and other community members to co-design and co-execute project activities and also seek broader input through listening sessions and a technical expert panel.

 Evidence & Insights From This Project